 The amount your severance package offers might not encompass everything your employer owes you.
 Most packages typically offer one to two weeks’ pay for every year you’ve been with the company.
 However, those with managerial or executive positions within a company may receive more than this.

 Review What Benefits You’ll Receive

-No longer having benefits provided by your job can be a huge loss.
+Are you asking yourself, “Should I sign a severance agreement before consulting a lawyer?”
+The answer is: No. The discontinuation of benefits provided by your job can be a huge loss.
 In addition to severance pay, you could continue to receive some of your benefits.
 Your severance package may include this already, or it could be something that you want to negotiate for to be included.
 For example, some might have lost health insurance when they were terminated and may be able to continue receiving it until finding new employment.